Zelenskyy, Trump express hope for trilateral talks with Putin to bring end to Russia-Ukraine war

 Monday's hastily assembled meeting comes after Trump met on Friday with Russian President Vladimir Putin and has said that the onus is now on Zelenskyy to agree to concessions that he said could end the war.

-“If everything works out today, we’ll have a trilat," Trump said, referring to possible trilateral talks among Zelenskyy, Putin and Trump.
+“If everything works out today, we’ll have a trilat," Trump said, referring to possible three-way talks among Zelenskyy, Putin and Trump.
 "We’re going to work with Russia, we’re going to work with Ukraine.”

+Trump also said he plans to talk to Putin after his meetings with Zelenskyy and European leaders.

 Zelenskyy also expressed openness to trilateral talks.

-“We are ready for trilateral as president said,” Zelenskyy said.
+“We are ready for trilateral as president said,” Zelenskyy said at the start of his meeting with Trump.
 "It’s a good signal about trilateral.
 I think this is very good.”

 Trump is first holding one-on-one talks with Zelenskyy.
 The two are then scheduled to gather with European Commission President Ursula von der Leyen, French President Emmanuel Macron, British Prime Minister Keir Starmer, German Chancellor Friedrich Merz, Italian Premier Giorgia Meloni, Finnish President Alexander Stubb and NATO Secretary-General Mark Rutte.